Running the DXF2GBR Engine Directly

 Introduction

-Artwork’s dxf2gbr engine can be called by an external application and used to convert files from DXF to Gerber.
-This paper describes the how the calling application (client) should prepare the resource files and call the engine.
+Artwork’s dxf2gbr engine can be called by an external application or script/batch and used to convert files from DXF to Gerber.
+We describes the resource files and command line syntax.

 Preliminary Operations - Scanning the DXF File